All About Getting At Your IRA MoneyIt is your money in that IRA, and you can get at it, but you may have to pay a penalty to get at it.

-These plans were designed to help individuals not covered by retirement plans at work and to give those individuals changing jobs the ability to rollover retirement assets and retain the tax deferred status.
+All About Traditional IRAsIRAs were introduced in 1974 and were designed to help individuals not covered by retirement plans at work and to give individuals changing jobs the ability to rollover retirement assets and retain the tax deferred status.

 The Over The Hill BonusCongress increased the amount workers could contribute to their retirement plans but then realized that older workers closer to retirement were in rough shape so they passed another law allowing catch-up contributions for anyone over age 50.